linh222/face_cleanser_recommendation_dataset/README.md

-# Enhancing Recommendation Systems in Vietnamese E-commerce For Face Cleanser: A Comparative Study and Dataset Release
+# ViEcomRec: A Novel Dataset for Recommendation Systems in Vietnamese E-commerce For Face Cleanser Products

 ## Introduction
 This repository introduces a Vietnamese dataset specifically designed for e-commerce recommendation systems, focusing on face cleanser products.
 With 369,099 user-item interactions, it offers valuable insights into personalized shopping experiences.
 We provide comprehensive baseline experiments, comparing content-based and attribute-based filtering approaches.